CONTENTS

 an old plan is not going to fix health care.

-right care in the right place at the right time, I guess, unless you’re a
+do they keep saying?
+The right care in the right place at the right time, I

-Speaker.
-This service existed in Regina for a reason, because it was needed.
+emergent surgery, Mr. Speaker.
+This service existed in Regina for a reason,

-This is a hospital that services all of southern Saskatchewan, Mr. Speaker, and
+because it was needed.
+This is a hospital that services all of southern

-now it has been cancelled by that government, under their watch.
+Saskatchewan, Mr. Speaker, and now it has been cancelled by that government,

-will the minister do to restore this life-saving service right here in Regina?
+Mr. Speaker?
+And what will the minister do to restore this life-saving service

-I recognize the Minister of Health.
+Minister of Health.

-Jeremy Cockrill: —
+Hon.
+Jeremy Cockrill:

 Mr. Speaker, I can tell you, this government is proud to talk about our